Skip advert

 BMW 330e models, specs and alternatives

 The BMW 330e plug-in hybrid is the electrified version of the BMW 3 Series and is available in saloon or estate form.
 Either way, it’s an alternative model in the range that uses additional electric power to achieve low running costs, especially for company car drivers.
-If you’d prefer a pure electric model, there’s the BMW i4 – although that also looks slightly different and is only offered with a hatchback bodystyle.
+If you’d prefer a pure electric model, there’s the BMW i4 – although that also looks slightly different – it’s based on the BMW 4 Series Gran Coupe – and it’s only offered in a hatchback bodystyle.

 Advertisement - Article continues below

 The latest 330e uses a 2.0-litre turbocharged petrol engine under the bonnet, teamed with an electric motor.
-The batteries, which can be charged up using a plug at home or at work, provide an all-electric driving range of up to 38 miles.
+The battery, which can be charged up using a plug at home or at work, was made much larger for its 2024 facelift and now offers all-electric driving range of up to 63 miles – a big improvement on the 38-mile figure from before.

 Most of the time it has 249bhp, but in Sport mode power can be boosted to 288bhp, provided there’s enough charge in the battery.
 This means it’s faster than the 330e that came before, and that lines up with the sporty ethos of the BMW brand; the 330e is more enjoyable to drive than the rival Volvo V60 Recharge Hybrid or Mercedes C 300 e plug-in hybrid models.